apigee/devrel/references/gcp-sa-auth-shared-flow/README.md

     <IgnoreUnresolvedVariables>false</IgnoreUnresolvedVariables>
 </AssignMessage>
 ```
-5. After running this shared flow the access token is populated in the `private.gcp.access_token` flow variable.
-Use this variable as the bearer token in calls against Google APIs.
+5. After running this shared flow, the `private.gcp.access_token` flow variable will be set with the value of the access token.
+You can now present this token in the Authorization header in your subsequent requests to other Google APIs.